CiscoDevNet/terraform-provider-fmc/docs/data-sources/ftd_platform_settings_snmp.md

 - `interface_literals` (Set of String) List of interfaces to reach SNMP management host.
 - `interface_objects` (Attributes Set) List of interface objects (Security Zones or Interface Groups) to reach SNMP management host. (see [below for nested schema](#nestedatt--snmp_management_hosts--interface_objects))
-- `management_host_ip_object_id` (String) Id of the network object that defines the SNMP management station's host address.
+- `ip_object_id` (String) Id of the network object that defines the SNMP management station's host address.
 This can be an IPv6 host, IPv4 host, IPv4 range or IPv4 subnet.
 - `poll` (Boolean) The management station periodically requests information from the device.
 - `read_community_string` (String, Sensitive) (SNMPv1, 2c only) Read community string.
 - `snmp_version` (String) SNMP version to be used.